AndreLeBlanc/deaddrops/meta/medlemmar.md

 ### Okänd talang

 - I like to learn about the basics of a new programming language.
+I also take great interest in learning about the basics of developing a complex program.
+In my spare time I like to watch TV series and/or play games.
+Making video games in programming languages I learn is a goal of mine.

 ### Starka sidor

-- I believe I am very good at writing reports in English.
+- I believe I am very good at writing reports and specifications in English.
 - I am very communicative and I like to initiate group meetings quite often.

 ### Personlig utveckling

+- My goal in this project is to develop as much knowledge as possible on devloping a program in a different language with specifications and features that we have decided on.